intel/kubevirt-gfx-sriov/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Follow the links below for instructions on how to setup and deploy virtual machines using KubeVirt:
+Follow the links below for instructions on how to setup and deploy virtual machines using KubeVirt

-### Deploy Windows Virtual Machine
+[Deploy Windows Virtual Machine][deploy-windows]

-### Deploy Linux Virtual Machine
+[Deploy Ubuntu Virtual Machine][deploy-ubuntu]

 _For more examples, please refer to the [Documentation][documentation-folder]_